 The Key Features That Set Yahoo DFS Apart

-Established in 2015, Yahoo Daily Fantasy has rapidly risen to prominence and as a viable alternative to industry titans like DraftKings and FanDuel.
+Established in 2015, Yahoo Daily Fantasy has rapidly risen to prominence and as a viable alternative to industry titans like DraftKings and FanDuel (I wrote a review of FanDuel if you'd like to learn more about them).
 Due to Yahoo's huge fantasy user base, contests on their DFS platform receive consistent action and offer considerable payouts.

 Let's look at some of the ways that Yahoo daily differentiates itself from other DFS sites.